openSUSE/mirrorpinky/userstories.md

 ## future

-* adding server #2
+### adding server

 * user signs up
 * clicks on "Administer your servers"
 * Requests new group
 * Can immediately request a server for this group by clicking "Add mirror"
 * needs to enter the following fields
   * operator name
   * admin name
   * admin email
   * base url http
 * can optionally enter
   * operator url
   * max file size in bytes
   * score
   * flags for region only, country only, AS only, prefix only
   * base url ftp
   * base url rsync
   * public notes
 * click submit
 * server can only be saved if all required fields are present and we can resolve the baseurl and map the IP to an AS,
   * if not we return to the create view including an error message
 * once the server is saved rsync ACLs can be requested
 * request rsync ACLs with "Request a new ACL entry"
 * enter IP address/hostname
   * click submit

-* editing server by user #1
+### editing server by user

 * user signs up
 * clicks on "Administer your servers"
 * clicks on the server inside the group
 * can change/edit the following fields without further approval:
   * operatorName
   * operatorUrl
   * baseurl
   * baseurlFtp
   * baseurlRsync
   * regionOnly
   * countryOnly
   * asOnly
   * prefixOnly
   * otherCountries
   * fileMaxsize
   * publicNotes
   * enabled/disabled
   * admin
   * adminEmail
   * comments- the following changes will create a request (means: are not effective immediately):
 * changing rsync ACLs
 * score -> too much abuse potential

-* deleting a server by user #1:
+### deleting a server by user #1

 * ACLs will be removed
 * in effect immediately with notification

-* deleting a group by user #1:
+### deleting a group by user #1

   * in effect immediately with notification

-* deleting a server by admin #1:
+### deleting a server by admin #1

 * should be done immediately (notify to user)
 * all entries should be pruned of the database
   * ACLs will be removed

-* deleting a group by admin #1:
+### deleting a group by admin #1

 * should be done immediately (notify to user ?)
 * all servers and the group should be deleted
   * ACLs will be removed

 ### thoughts on the process